steviet108/Crowdsale-ICO/README.md

 ## Technologies & Installation
-This ICO demonstration was written with Solidity and I used Remix IDE.

 This demonstration was deployed to a local blockchain called Ganache.
 To install Ganache please see this link:  [Ganache](https://trufflesuite.com/ganache/) and select the installer for your OS.
 I have also used MetaMask as a Provider for the Ganache private blockchain.
 Please see this link [MetaMask](https://metamask.io/download/) and select your OS.
 This will install the MetaMask browser extension.

 What is Ganache?